dratner/quizgame/README.md

 TODO

 * Add timeouts for answers?
 Or for other states?
-* Show timer
 * Make timer/timeouts optional at new game time
-* Add timeouts for games
-* Make nicer messages for question results
 * Add commentary field for 	game comments
-* CSS
+* Add error message if you try to join a game that doesn't exist
+* Add an indicator somewhere of how many questions remain
+* Make it so the scores don't keep reordering